LightningPeach/lnd-gc-deploy/README.md

    kubectl create -f lnd-service.yml
    ```

-10. Wait while port will be exposed.
-To check if it is done run:
+10. Wait for a port to be exposed.
+To check the status run:
     ```
     kubectl get services
     ```
     and find "lnd-pod" service.
 If external ip is not &lt;pending&gt; you can continue.

-11. Create new tls certificate valid for your ip for your lnd:
+11. Create new tls certificate which is valid for your ip and for your lnd:

     ```
     ./rebuild-tls.sh